7hekaka/newcytosim/doc/sim/stochastic.md

 The detachment of a molecular link follows the theory described by Hendrik Kramers in:

->  Brownian motion in a field of force and the diffusion model of chemical reactions\n
+>  Brownian motion in a field of force and the diffusion model of chemical reactions
 >  H.A.
 Kramers - Physica VII, no 4, pp284-304 - 1940

 Essentially, the detachment rate `off_rate` varies with the force exerted on the link: